Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By suzanne lewis from West Sussex, UK

 You can cut down on washing messy pet food dishes by lining them with inexpensive coffee filters.
-This is a guide about coffee filters as pet dish liners.
+This is a page about coffee filters as pet dish liners.